chulock56/gimme-omni/README.md

 - requests-kerberos
 - tabulate

-Staleness and Omni case data is retrieved via the TSOps API.
+Staleness, position, and Omni case data is retrieved via the TSOps API.

 ## How to get it working on your computer
 1. Install Python3 (https://www.python.org/downloads/)